The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Not only is cortisol released to help start the fight-or-flight response, but it also plays a role in stopping the stress response.

-When cortisol is depleted through unrelenting stress, we begin to have problems turning off the stress response.
+When cortisol is depleted through unrelenting stress, turning off the stress response becomes a problem.

 Cortisol also suppresses the immune system.

-Whenever we are barraged with cortisol’s release over long periods of time we may experience illness.
+Whenever someone is barraged with the release of cortisol over long periods, they may experience illness.

-This is why we often catch a cold when we are under periods of intense stress.
+This is why people often catch a cold during periods of intense stress.

 When cortisol is released for too long, it can also damage the hippocampus – leading to cognitive and memory issues.